- Energy

 Many renewable energy opponents have tried to portray Ivanpah as unreliable – some claims have stated that Ivanpah wasn’t generating as much electricity as planners had anticipated.
 However, these claims are cherry-picking data from the first several years of the plant’s life.
 Many power plants encounter difficulties when they start up.

 Why, then, is Ivanpah set to wind down?
 The real story behind Ivanpah’s closure probably wasn’t the plant itself – it’s everything else around it.
-The state of solar power looks very different today than it did when Ivanpah was built.
+Ivanpah was one of the world’s first CSP plants.
+It was built in part to help support the development of the technology.

-Ivanpah was built in part to help support the development of the technology.
 Indeed, both CSP and solar PV prices have fallen considerably since the early 2010s (Figure 3).
 But solar PV prices have fallen more quickly – indeed, it’s now generally cheaper to generate electricity with solar PV than it is to generate the same electricity with fossil fuels.

 PV solar panels have become so cheap in part due to economies of scale – the world can now mass-produce PV solar panels.
 This is why it’s relatively easy for a building owner to install solar panels on their roof.
 The same can’t be said for CSP facilities, which require many specialized moving parts.
 Moreover, it’s easier to upkeep a PV solar farm than a CSP plant, which requires staff to continuously be on site[4].